Blog

 Amazon.com is one of the world's largest e-commerce platforms.
 Here, users can buy almost any product – from clothes, shoes, electronic devices to even… rabbit cages.

-In the US market alone, Amazon accounts for 50% of e-commerce sales, with more than 12 million products being sold.
+In the US market alone, Amazon is one of the largest e-commerce platforms in the United States and globally, offering millions of products across a wide range of categories.
 These products are packaged and shipped by Amazon, many orders can even be delivered the same day thanks to the Amazon Prime service — a factor that creates an outstanding competitive advantage for this platform.

 1.1 Ways to sell on Amazon